the practical kitchen

 a hand reaching in and depressing the plunger on a fresh press to filter the cold brew coffee

-I do not have time to be fussing around with all sorts of coffee contraptions in the morning.
-This overnight French press cold brew coffee concentrate method is efficient, hands off, and perfect with any of my favorite quick and easy breakfast recipes.
+As a busy parent, I do not have time to be fussing around with all sorts of coffee contraptions in the morning.
+This overnight French press cold brew coffee concentrate method is efficient, hands-off, and perfect with any of my favorite quick and easy breakfast recipes.

 I say this mainly to let you know that I am a beginner coffee maker and I am not particularly picky about my coffee.
 What I am particular about is finding the most efficient and practical ways to do things — and what I like most about making cold brew in a French press is how convenient and easy it is!